To attend to the moment is to attend to eternity. To attend to the part is to attend to the whole. To attend to Reality is to live constructively.

 Triphala is composed of three fruits, namely Harada (haritaki), Amla (amalaki) and Behada (bibhitaki).
 Triphala is available as a bulk powder or in tablets.
 The powder is generally used to make a tea, while the tablets provide a more convenient option for ministration.
 It helps in healing ulcers in cases of Pyoderma gangrenosum and in the treatment of Lipoma.
 Triphala can be used for constipation, colon tonification, gastrointestinal tract, tonifier, intestinal cleansing, digestive balancer, food assimilation support, serum cholesterol balance, better circulation, bile duct opener, sluggish peristalsis, antioxidant, headaches, kidney support and liver support.
 To help your skin make the most of Triphala's cleansing power, avoid eating too many heavy, deep-fried foods or rich desserts.

-Triphala, being a made of all three, is therefore balanced, making it useful as an within cleansing, to remove the toxic quality of a substance formula for everyone including more sensitive type individuals and vegetarians.
+Triphala, being a made of all three, is therefore balanced, making it useful such as within cleansing, to remove the toxic quality of a substance formula for everyone including more sensitive type individuals and vegetarians.
 Triphala is also widely taken for all eye diseases including the treatment of redness of the lining of the white part of the eye, progressive myopia, the early stages of glaucoma and cataracts.
 Steep one tablespoonful of the powder or six capsules select in an 8 ounce glass of water overnight.
 Taken in this way for at least three months, Triphala becomes an herbal eye tonic.
 Triphala includes the three tastes that pacify the fire element--bitter, sweet and astringent.
 Triphala helps pacify Pitta and decreases the skin's vulnerability to photosensitivity.

 Triphala provides overall support for the substance that aids digestion function and helps ensure that the digestive tract works at the optimal level.
 Triphala aids in digestion, relieves constipation, and helps regularises the digestive system.
 Triphala rejuvenates the digestive tract membrane and contributes to effective cleansing of the colon.
 Triphala prevents aging, give immunity, and improves mental faculties.
 Triphala helps to detoxify the liver and purify blood.
 Triphala possesses anti-inflammatory and anti-microbial properties useful in the treatment of opthalmia.
 Triphala is used to prevent the development of a cataract, such as in diabetic patients. (source)

-Below are ten golden benefits of triphala:-
+Below are ten golden benefits of triphala:

-Another good article on Triphala, click, here.
+For another good article on Triphala, click, here.
 Also, if you Google it, and do a bit of research, you'll find an abundance of information on this magical, miracle herb.
 Yay!

 Love is the essence of our life.
 I have written this blog with love, and I offer it to you, dear reader, with the hope that the suggestions offered here will become a vital part of your self-healing and continued well-being. ~ Ashley